Bitcoin 101: The Ultimate Guide to Understanding Bitcoin

 If you are going to be buying Bitcoin, or any cryptocurrency, be sure you are using a reputable exchange.
 If you are looking for a step-by-step guide, we have a guide on How to Buy Bitcoin on Binance.

 Some Bitcoin exchanges, such as Binance, Gate.io, and Coinbase, have self-custody wallets, or you could use a cold storage wallet like Trezor, one of the most popular offline wallets.

 Once you have Bitcoin, You can send it to someone else by instigating a transaction from your wallet and public address to the recipient's wallet.
 This transaction is then confirmed by the miners and placed onto the Bitcoin blockchain.

 The Bitcoin Blockchain

-The Bitcoin blockchain is a decentralised ledger that contains all of the transactions on the Bitcoin network since the beginning of time.
-Think of it as a large accounting book with numerous debits and credits.
+The Bitcoin blockchain is a decentralised ledger containing all transactions on the Bitcoin network since the beginning of time.
+Consider it as a sizeable accounting book with numerous debits and credits.
 Every single transaction on the Bitcoin network can be traced on the blockchain.

-This decentralised ledger is called a “chain” because all of the blocks are linked to the blocks before.
-Using advanced cryptographic principles, each block will contain data about the prior blocks.
-This allows these transactions to be immutable, a concept which eliminates the possibility of double spend.
-We will go over this in more detail below.
+The decentralised ledger is called a “chain” because all newly created blocks link to previous blocks.
+Using advanced cryptographic principles, each block contains data about the prior blocks.
+That makes Bitcoin transactions immutable, a concept that eliminates the possibility of double spending.

 Bitcoin Public Addresses